Rinchu93/cgal/Guidelines/Source_code_management/Source-Code-Management-with-Git.md

 create an internal release.
 The developer Jenny can build the CGAL libraries from the branch she is currently working on.
 The [branch build has its own wiki page](Branch-Build).

-### Post-commit mails

-After each pushed commit, an automatic mail is sent to the `cgal-dev-commits@inria.fr` mailing-list which records the log message as well as the URLs to the corresponding diffs.
-Maintainers and developers can subscribe to it in order to check what gets committed to their packages.

 ### Special files in or not in the repository